hotoolong/translate.nvim/README.md

 - neovim 0.4.0 or above

 # Installtion

-You can use the plugin manager or Vim8 package manager.
+Please install using a plug-in manager or the like.

 eg: dein.vim